ibm-cloud-docs/BlockStorage/replication.md

 Data centers in US 1 region can replicate with only each other.
 Compute hosts in data centers within the US 2 region can't start replication with replica targets in US 1 data centers.
 {: note}

-As part of the data center modernization strategy for {{site.data.keyword.cloud}}, several data centers and PODs are scheduled to consolidate in late 2022 and early 2023.
-For more information, see [Data center consolidations](/docs/get-support?topic=get-support-dc-closure){: external}.
-Provisioning storage and snapshots in closing data centers is not allowed.
-{: note}

 ## Determining the remote data center for my replicated storage volume from the SLCLI
 {: #determinereplocationCLI}